 Other special performances have included:

-Conductor of collegiate, community, and church choirs in Minnesota, California, and the Seattle area for over twenty-five years, Dr. Fredrick Lokken is in his sixteenth season as music director and conductor of Bellevue Chamber Chorus.
+Conductor of collegiate, community, and church choirs in Minnesota, California, and the Seattle area for almost thirty years, Dr. Fredrick Lokken is in his nineteenth season as music director and conductor of Bellevue Chamber Chorus.
 Under his direction, the chorus has gained a growing reputation for exciting performances of diverse and innovative programs from the traditional classics to contemporary music from around the world.

 Dr. Lokken received the DMA degree in choral conducting from the University of Washington, where he studied with Abraham Kaplan and Joan Conlon, and has studied further with such eminent conductors as Helmuth Rilling, Joseph Flummerfelt, and Jon Washburn.
 He also holds a degree in vocal performance from the University of Wisconsin, and sang with the professional Dale Warland Singers in the Minneapolis-St. Paul area for several years.